 Life force is flowing and vibrating as it is, there is no need to “eject it”, information encrypted in waves is fully allowed, there is no need to partially erase evolutionary information through “heat”/jets of energy.

-Psychological purpose: Cognition.
+Psychological purpose: cognition, perspective.

 Conceptual and visual thinking.
 Systemic thinking.